zklosko/wrirdocker/README.md

 1. Clone down this repo into the root directory of the filesystem `/`
 2. Follow the instructions on docker.com to install Docker and Docker-Compose
 3. Mount the network drives to `/wrirdocker/mounts/Y` and `/wrirdocker/mounts/Z` using [this TechRepublic article](https://www.techrepublic.com/article/how-to-permanently-mount-a-windows-share-on-linux/)
-4. cd into the repo and run `docker-compose up -d`
+4. cd into the repo and run `docker-compose up -d .`
 5. After the containers are launched, run `htop` to monitor the system's process.
 The initial load on the processor should calm back down after 5-10 minutes.
 6. ???
 7. Profit... er, non-profit that is

-## TODOs

-- [ ] Switch Apache out for Nginx on the json container

 ## Updates